Think you’re a seasoned traveler?

 She was secretly photographed by a Chinese guy in the waiting lounge at Qingdao Airport.
 The guy used a newspaper to try to cover the phone while he took snaps on the sly.

 In this case, my friend was offended, and rightly so – no one deserves this kind of treatment.

 We moved away from him as soon as we knew what he was up to.
 Looking back, we probably should have said something.

 15. Don’t travel solo without apps and confidence

 Definitely don’t visit China without having all the apps you need on your phone, especially if you’re traveling alone.
 From translation apps to transport apps, they’re going to help you have the best trip possible.

 So, when you have a moment, check out all the best travel apps for China here.

-Also, if you’re a solo traveler and you can’t speak Chinese, I wouldn’t recommend China unless you’re adventurous and like a challenge.
+Also, if you’re a solo traveler in China and you can’t speak Mandarin, I wouldn’t recommend visiting unless you’re adventurous and like a challenge.